airbytehq/airbyte/airbyte-ci/connectors/metadata_service/lib/README.md

 ```

 ## Validating Metadata Files
-To be considered valid, a connector must have a metadata.yaml file which must be confirm to the ConnectorMetadataDefinitionV0 schema, and a documentation file.
+To be considered valid, a connector must have a metadata.yaml file which must conform to the [ConnectorMetadataDefinitionV0](./metadata_service/models/src/ConnectorMetadataDefinitionV0.yaml) schema, and a documentation file.

 The paths to both files must be passed to the validate command.